Manipulation and readout of spin states of a single-molecule magnet by a spin-polarized current: RESULTS AND DISCUSSIONS

-Consequently, in the cases of the empty-occupied and doubly-occupied ground eigenstates, the time derivative of the transport current $dI/dt$ as a function of time suggests a possible quantity for the readout of the spin states of stored information $\left\langle S_{z}\right\rangle _{\max}$ and $\left\langle S_{z}\right\rangle _{\min}$, see Figs. 7(a) and 7(d).
-However, in the case of the singly-occupied ground eigenstates, the time derivative of the transport current for the spin-state of the $\left\langle S_{z} \right\rangle _{\max}$ does not show an obvious variation over time than that for the spin-state of the $\left\langle S_{z}\right\rangle _{\min}$ although the switching process might having a relatively small switching time, see Figs. 4, 7(b) and 7(c).
+Consequently, in the cases of the unoccupied and doubly-occupied ground eigenstates, the time derivative of the transport current $dI/dt$ as a function of time suggests a possible quantity for the readout of the two spin-state of the $\left\langle S_{z}\right\rangle _{\max}$ and the $\left\langle S_{z}\right\rangle _{\min}$, see Figs. 7(a) and 7(b), and Figs. 8(c) and 8(d).
+However, in the case of the singly-occupied ground eigenstates, the time derivative of the transport current for the spin-state of the $\left\langle S_{z} \right\rangle _{\max}$ does not show an obvious variation over time than that for the spin-state of the $\left\langle S_{z}\right\rangle _{\min}$ although the switching process might have a relatively small switching time, see Fig. 4, and Figs. 7(c) and 7(d), and Figs. 8(a) and 8(b).